Cleft sentence: Types

 English is very rich in cleft constructions.
 Below are examples of some types of clefts found in English, though the list is not exhaustive.
 See Lambrecht 2001 for a comprehensive survey, Collins 1991 for an in-depth analysis of it-clefts and wh-clefts in English, and Calude 2009 for an investigation of clefts in spoken English.

 It-cleft

-In English, it-clefts consist of the pronoun it, followed by a form of the verb to be, a cleft constituent, and a complementizer, which introduces a relative clause that is attributed to the cleft phrase.
+In English, it-clefts consist of the pronoun it, followed by a form of the verb to be, a cleft constituent, and a relativizer, which introduces a relative clause that is attributed to the cleft phrase.
 It-clefts introduce two meanings parts: (1) a presupposition that the property in the clause following the complementiser holds of some entity; and (ii) an assertion that this property holds of the entity denoted by the cleft constituent.